-Fixed rate revenue bonds totaling \$73,500 and \$50,655 may be subject to redemption by the Authority in 2024 and 2031, respectively, without premium or discount.
-Fixed rate revenue bonds totaling \$25,825 may be subject to redemption by the Authority at any interest date with a make whole premium.
+Fixed rate revenue bonds totaling \$50,655 may be subject to redemption by the Authority in 2031, without premium or discount.
+Fixed rate revenue bonds totaling \$25,825 may be subject to redemption by the Authority at any interest date with a make-whole premium.

-The Authority's scheduled future annual principal maturities and interest, assuming no redemption as noted above, are as follows at December 31, 2023
+The Authority's scheduled future annual principal maturities and interest, assuming no redemption as noted above, are as follows at December 31, 2024: